 Lets now talk about HCM which buyers ask about all the time and I am glad they have done their research.

-HCM Hypertrophic cardiomyopathy is a recognised genetic condition in cats and long tern research in Main Coon cats identifies a gene mutation DNA alteration cardiac myosin-binding protein C3 which was strongly associated with HCM.
-This was seen in the long term research colony of Main Coon cats.
-Please ensure that all kittens parents have been HCM tested as clear.
+Hypertrophic cardiomyopathy is a recognised genetic condition in cats and long term research in Main Coon cats identifies a gene mutation DNA alteration cardiac myosin-binding protein C3 which was strongly associated with HCM.

-If you require further information of the breed standards for showing then a good resource is The International Cat Association (TICA) and the Cat Fanciers Association (CFA).
+If you require further information of the breed standards for showing then a good resource is The GCCF The governing Council of the cat Fancy.